 If you are planning a pregnancy it is vital to get an expert opinion from your rheumatologist about your medications as early as possible.
 Some arthritis medications are safe to continue before and during pregnancy.
 Other medications may need to be stopped as they may increase the risk of miscarriage or cause harm to a developing baby.
 Your rheumatologist will work with you to find the right arthritis management plan for both your health and the health of your unborn baby.

-The current evidence about the safety of arthritis medications is summarised on the adjacent page.
+The current evidence about the safety of arthritis medications is summarised on the below table.
 This is a general guide only.
 New information is being discovered regularly and advice may be updated.
 Use this table to discuss your medications with your rheumatologist and always follow their expert advice.

 If you, or your partner, have fallen pregnant unexpectedly, call your rheumatologist or treating doctor immediately.

-If you are taking any of the medications from the Not safe column in the table on page 11 that are not safe during pregnancy, stop taking them as soon as you find out you are pregnant.
+If you are taking any of the medications from the Not safe column in the table below that are not safe during pregnancy, stop taking them as soon as you find out you are pregnant.